-The manufacturing partner obviously has the capacity and production speed for the first run of orders.
+The cookware manufacturing partner obviously has the capacity and production speed for the first run of orders.
 What about capability to increase production as orders ramp up?
 How would your partner deal with a sudden influx of orders, requiring a rapid increase in production speed and warehouse storage capacity prior to shipping?

 The manufacturer should have a detailed plan in place for these eventualities, not just the initial order.

-4. Quality GuaranteeA partner with advanced, automated facilities in place will produce high quality handles, while keeping waste from product defects to a minimum.
+4. Quality GuaranteeA cookware partner with advanced, automated facilities in place will produce high quality cookware handles, while keeping waste from product defects to a minimum.
 We want to avoid working with production partners whose manufacturing techniques are focused on manual processes and low labor costs, since quality standards tend to be lower.

 Automation ensures that the entire process is carried out in the same way (and to the same standard), regardless of the quantities being produced.
 This, in turn, translates into an advantage when it comes to large production runs or promotions.
 A company that chooses to invest in automation also reaps the advantages of investing in structured quality control processes.
 From the raw materials coming into the manufacturing facility to the final inspection before shipping, the quality control processes ensure that each product delivered to retailers (and ultimately to consumers) complies with the desired standards.

-5. Traceability of Product Through Production Lots
+5. Traceability of COOKWARE Products Through Production Lots

 Errors can occur during the production process.
 It's essential to have an internal tracking system in place that can immediately identify any non-compliant production lots with a view to detecting the underlying causes and resolving them.

-Ultimately, this practice will prevent multiple, subsequent non-compliant deliveries.
+Ulimately, this practice will prevent multiple, subsequent non-compliant deliveries.